 You could go the route of a Home Bar Kit, a flat pack that you build in site.
 I would go for a decent quality one if you go this route as some kits can be flimsy and badly made.

-If you have an abundance of room and money, then you may want to consider a fridge for beer bottles/cans, a separate one for wine, and even another one just for mixers.
+If you have an abundance of room and money, then you may want to consider a fridge for beer bottles/cans.
+Then, a separate one for wine, and even another one just for mixers.
 If not and space and cash is not so abundant, then look to get a fridge that will accommodate beers, wine and mixers together.

-These are the things you need to consider to achieve the basic structure and create a strong foundation to your home bar.
+All these are the things you need to consider to achieve the basic structure and create a strong foundation to your home bar.

 I’ll Have An Alexander